 How much should I spend on a hand blender?

-You can get a basic stick blender for even under £15, and a lot of 3 in 1 sets (stick, jug and chopper or whisk) for between £20 and £30.
+A basic stick blender and a lot of 3 in 1 sets (stick, jug and chopper or whisk) are even better value than buying a toaster in our opinion.
 This will be enough to get you blending simple soups, smoothies (without ice), and baby foods.
 After that it gets interesting.
-Between £30 and £90, we’d say you get the main good quality home blender sets with mashers, choppers etc. From £90 – £130 the quality usually gets better and you get more attachments (graters, slicers, ice crushers etc), more power and maybe more efficiency.
-From £130 up, you pay more but you will either get more bells and whistles ( if you want these), more power and speed, smarter, more durable and longer lasting models, and the start of the semi professional / commercial ranges which can go on up to about £300.
+Spend a bit more and we’d say you get the main good quality home blender sets with mashers, choppers etc. You pay the most for the highest quality, style, and more attachments (graters, slicers, ice crushers etc), more power and maybe more efficiency.
+You will either get more bells and whistles ( if you want these), more power and speed, smarter, more durable and longer lasting models.
+The tip top of the price range goes of course to powerful purist models in the semi professional / commercial ranges.

 What attachments or accessories do I need?